joelboersma/Bookworm/Sprint Planning Documents/Sprint Planning 4 (3-4-21).md

     * fix some bugs in profile view, add request view
   * Joel
   * Peter
+    * Fix bug for location not saving when pushing listing
+    * Work on filter HomeVC
+    * Look into Book Cover OCR implementation
   * Urvashi
     * Looking into OCR
   * Mohammed